ddanilov/magnifier/README.md

 Details may vary depending on your Qt version, host and target architecture etc.
 Below an example how to build the app with Qt 6.9.3 for `arm64_v8a` target on `x86_64` Debian/Ubuntu system.
+See https://doc.qt.io/qt-6.9/android.html and https://wiki.qt.io/Qt_6.9_Tools_and_Versions for more details on Android configuration.

 ### Prerequisites